jacobboy/timechamp/README.md

    client ID".
 2. For a new project, it'll have you configure the consent screen.
 You'll have to provide the name that'll be shown on the OAuth consent screen, the rest of the form is optional.
-It is not important what you choose.
 Click "Save".
-3. Select Other as the application type.
+3. Select "Other" as the application type.
 It'll give you a pop-up with your client ID and secret, which you need not save.
 Click through and you'll be returned to the Credentials page.
 4. Download the client secrets file by hitting the download button for the